Windows OS Hub

 Get-TPM - check for TPM chip

-If the TPM chip is missing (TpmPresent=False), upgrading to Windows 11 without checking hardware compatibility is possible.
+If the TPM chip is missing (TpmPresent=False), there are workarounds to upgrade to Windows 11 without checking hardware compatibility.

 Open a command prompt and run the Windows 11 update wizard in special mode: